 Chronic Pain: Mixed Chronic Pain Conditions

-Positive standardized effect sizes from data that are not statistically or clinically significant (e.g., 47% vs. 42% change from baseline in Deyo et al.) also raises concerns about the appropriateness of the data transformation.
-Inclusion of poor-quality studies is an additional concern, since several of the studies with the greatest effect sizes reported drop-out rates exceeding 25%.
-Furthermore, bias for publication of small positive studies may not have been adequately addressed, since the “Fail-safe N” method used to assess publication bias is problematic.
-Another major limitation in interpretation of this meta-analysis is the absence of information about whether ENS results in a clinically meaningful improvement.
+Positive standardized effect sizes from data that are not statistically or clinically significant (eg, 47% vs 42% change from baseline in Deyo et al) also raises concerns about the appropriateness of the data transformation.
+Inclusion of poor-quality studies is an additional concern, because several of the studies with the greatest effect sizes reported drop-out rates exceeding 25%.
+Furthermore, bias for publication of small positive studies may not have been adequately addressed, because the “fail-safe N” method used to assess publication bias is problematic.
+Another major limitation in interpretation of this meta-analysis is the absence of information about whether electrical nerve stimulation results in a clinically meaningful improvement.
 For example, there was no discussion of the magnitude of the combined change in VAS scores or of the proportion of patients who achieved clinically meaningful improvements.
-Examination of the data indicates that there was less than a 15% difference between the ENS and placebo groups (with an average difference of 4%) for 13 of the 38 (34%) comparisons.
+Examination of the data indicates that there was less than a 15% difference between the electrical nerve stimulation and placebo groups (with an average difference of 4%) for 13 of the 38 (34%) comparisons.
 The small effect observed in many of these small studies raises further questions about the contribution of publication bias to the meta-analysis.
-Also at issue is the relative contribution of percutaneous ENS (PENS), since meta-regression found PENS to be more effective than TENS.
+Also at issue is the relative contribution of PENS, because meta-regression found PENS to be more effective than TENS.
 Given the substantial uncertainty regarding the appropriateness of the studies included and how the data were transformed, combined with questions regarding the clinical significance of the results, results from this meta-analysis are considered inconclusive.